brainlife/app-tractseg/README.md

 ```

 ### Output
-The App will generate four outputs:
+This App will generate four outputs:
-* a whole brain tractogram in .tck format, which includes all the segmented tracts (72 or less);
+* a whole brain tractogram in .tck format, which includes all the segmented tracts (72 or less)
-* the segmented tracts in the white matter classification (wmc) format;
+* the segmented tracts in the white matter classification (wmc) format
-* a list of nifti volumes for each tract segments, containing the tract masks;
+* a list of nifti volumes for each tract segments, containing the tract masks
-* a list of nifti volumes for each tract segments, containing the ending masks.
+* a list of nifti volumes for each tract segments, containing the ending masks

 #### Dependencies
 This App only requires [singularity](https://sylabs.io/singularity/) to run.